Northfield Hospital & Clinics to sell land once destined for Elko New Market clinic

 The health system purchased the 4.08 acres in 2011 for $710,900 with the hope of turning the land into the clinic, but the plan never came to fruition.

-Northfield Hospital & Clinics Chief Operating Officer Jerry Ehn said the site was purchased with the idea that the city of Lonsdale would rapidly grow, but the Great Recession reduced the pace of expansion, and that slowdown has not recovered.
+Northfield Hospital & Clinics Chief Operating Officer Jerry Ehn said the site was purchased with the idea that the city of Elko New Market would rapidly grow, but the Great Recession reduced the pace of expansion, and that slowdown has not recovered.

 Until 2015, the health system operated FamilyHealth Medical Center, housed in a rental space in a small mall nearby in Elko New Market.
 It had hoped to make the empty property the permanent clinic location.